zkTube-Labs/zkTube-docs/docs/Whitepaper/README.md

 The first account with an account ID of 0 is used for depositing the storage cost until it is withdrawn to L1.

-Currently 2^32 L2 accounts and 2^11 tokens are supported.
+Currently 2^32 L2 accounts are supported.
 Each L2 account has a unique number, starting from zero.
 The default value 0 is the verifier account.
 The account token contains the following information (PubKeyHash is the public key information of L2 account).

 The random number of each account (other than the random number of each token owned by the user) can be used to order the request under the chain at the account level desired by the user.